 Non-U.S. citizens must possess a Permanent Resident Card or an appropriate educational visa prior to starting a postgraduate medical education program.
 The Department of Pathology may sponsor J1 visas.

 Applicants must have an unrestricted California medical license before they begin their clinical duties.

 1st Year Fellows will be appointed as a PGY-5.

 2nd Year Fellows will be appointed as a PGY-6.

-Applications for the 2025-2027 fellowship slot must be submitted in entirety by September 30, 2022 to be considered along with the AP/NP applications for the same position.
-Please fill out the application below and submit along with the requested documents listed above and send to the Fellowship Program Administrator Suria Sadat.
+Please fill out the application and applicant diversity data form below and submit along with the requested documents listed above and send via email ONLY to the Fellowship Program Administrator Suria Sadat.